 Configurations of the most frequently used storage types will be detailed in the following sections of this chapter:

 ✓ Disk store type

 This store type is used if the user would like to store the binaries on a single local or remote disk.
-This is the most frequently used store type from the types listed above.
+This is the most frequently used store type from the above listed types.
 After this store type has been selected, fill in the Path (the target destination for the binaries) and enter credentials if required.
 Choose whether you would like to have extra recovery functionality with checking/unchecking Store metadata in DB.
-When checked, contentACCESS saves the extended metadata into the storage database.
+When selected, contentACCESS saves the extended metadata into the storage database.
 This function can spare even more space in the database.
-The user also has the possibility to decide if he wants to use the Compression function.
-With checking this checkbox, all files larger than 4 kilobytes will be compressed, except of already compressed file formats such as JPG, MP3 etc. This feature may slow down the store functionality, but on the other hand it will spare storage space .
+The user also has the possibility to decide about the usage of Compression function.
+With checking this checkbox all files larger than 4 kilobytes will be compressed except of already compressed file formats such as JPG, MP3 etc. This feature might slow down the store functionality, but will spare storage space on the other hand.
 Under Database settings select a Database connection.
-This configuration will play an important role when using the Storage replication plugin.
+This configuration will play an important role when using the Storage replication plugin described in section Storage replication plugin.
 It is also possible to run a test control via Storage replication plugin.
 We recommend NOT to change the already configured database that the disk storage uses (however, it can be changed using the “Change” button if it is needed).
 We also advise to verify the connection using the Test button.
 The test is checking if the right credentials have been specified, and if the connection with the database has been established.

 When using Disk store type, please consider requirements for data deduplication.
 Data deduplication finds and removes duplication within data on a volume while ensuring that the data remains correct and complete.
 This makes it possible to store more file data in less space on the volume.
 Deduplication is not supported on: